 The Company will use the aggregate amount of distributions to all Participants for each fiscal quarter to purchase Shares for the Participants.
 If the aggregate amount of distributions to Participants exceeds the amount required to purchase all Shares then available for purchase, the Company will purchase all available Shares and will return all remaining distributions to the Participants within 30 days after the date such distributions are made.

 The purchased Shares will be allocated among the Participants based on the portion of the aggregate distributions received on behalf of each Participant, as reflected in the records maintained by the Company.
 The ownership of the Shares purchased pursuant to the Reinvestment Plan shall be reflected on the books of the Company.

 Shares acquired pursuant to the Reinvestment Plan will entitle the Participant to the same rights and to be treated in the same manner as those purchased by the Participants in the Offering.
-Accordingly, the Company will pay the Managing Dealer Selling Commissions of 7% (subject to reduction under the circumstances provided under "The Offering -- Plan of Distribution"), a marketing support and due diligence fee of 2.5%, and Acquisition Fees of 3% of the purchase price of the Shares sold pursuant to the Reinvestment Plan until the termination of the Offering.
-Thereafter, Acquisition Fees will be paid by the Company only in the event that proceeds of the sale of Shares are used to acquire properties.
+Accordingly, the Company will pay the following commissions and fees in connection with Shares sold under the Reinvestment Plan (until all such Shares are sold): the Selling Commissions of 7% (subject to reduction under the circumstances provided under "The Offering --Plan of Distribution"), the Diligence Fee of 2.5%, and the Acquisition and Advisory Fees of 3% of the purchase price of the Shares sold pursuant to the Reinvestment Plan.
+Thereafter, Acquisition and Advisory Fees will be paid by the Company only in the event that proceeds of the sale of Shares are used to acquire properties.
 As a result, aggregate fees payable to Affiliates of the Company will total between 9% and 12% of the proceeds of reinvested distributions, up to 7% of which may be reallowed to Soliciting Dealers.